 Yes!
 Although there may be a few enlightened veterinarians who anesthetize the poor creatures before docking, most breeders/professionals do it without anesthesia or sedation.
 The newborns are easy to restrain for the procedure, and many claim the puppies cannot feel pain at that age.

-We say hogwash!!!
-My daughter worked years as a veterinary assistant, and she told me they docked dogs tails without any numbing or sedation, and the dogs absolutely screamed in pain. 🙁
+Hogwash!!!
+I worked as a veterinary assistant, and witnessed this procedure multiple times.
+Dog tails are typically chopped off without any numbing or sedation, and the dogs absolutely screamed in pain.

 So the next time you are turned away by a breeder for even asking about not docking a puppy, rest assured that YOU are the compassionate one, not him or her, and continue with your quest to find Aussies With Tails, like we offer here at Buck Hill Aussies!